 Also of interest is that Valparaiso has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Valparaiso is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Valparaiso is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.89 minutes getting to work every day.

-The citizens of Valparaiso are very well educated compared to the average community in the nation: 38.46% of adults in Valparaiso have a bachelor's degree or even advanced degree.
+The education level of Valparaiso citizens is very high relative to the national average among all cities (21.84%): 38.46% of adults in Valparaiso have a bachelor's degree or even advanced degree.

 The per capita income in Valparaiso in 2022 was $44,365, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $177,460 for a family of four.
 However, Valparaiso contains both very wealthy and poor people as well.